OpenCageData/geosearch/README.md

 ## Multiple datasources

-It is possible to query not just geosearch but also other datasource.
+It is possible to query not just geosearch but also other datasources.
 [Please see our examples](examples/multiple-sources/).

 ## Packages